balsama/foo/README.md

 ## Setting up your own project

-__Create a new project from the Lightning Project__
+__1. Create a new project from the Lightning Project__

 ```
 $ composer create-project acquia/lightning-project:^8.1 MY_PROJECT --no-interaction --stability rc
 ```

-__Require another profile in addition to lightning - in this example, Demo Framework.
+__2. Require another profile in addition to lightning - in this example, Demo Framework.
 From within the MY_PROJECT directory:__

 ```
 $ composer require drupal/df:dev-8.x-1.x
 ```

-__Patch drupal core so that it will scan additional profile directories.
+__3. Patch drupal core so that it will scan additional profile directories.
 In `composer.json`, add the following to the `extra` key:__

 ```
 "patches": {